 Raised Beds: Raised garden beds can be made from wood, timbers, bricks, or rocks.
 Wood can be costly and once they are in place, it is a commitment to leave them there.
 The advantage to raised beds is the soil often warms faster in the spring.
 This allows for better water drainage and they are easier to reach.
 Keeping weeds out of raised beds is much easier than the in ground method.

 Container Gardening: Many vegetables can be grown in containers.
 This is a great way to maximize space, especially for those who want to garden on balconies or a patio.
 The con to container gardening is the pots can be costly and the soil tends to dry out quickly.

 Back to Eden Gardening: Back to Eden gardening, is a garden method I have researched and I am quite interested in.
 It’s a way of gardening I hope to eventually add to my current way of growing vegetables, as we expand our garden.

 Raised garden beds have been my choice for gardening for the past several years.
 They look nice, are easy to build and they are easy to maintain.
 In a post called, How to Build Cedar Raised Garden Beds, I share the details on how you can make one.

 Having good soil is the key to a successful vegetable garden.
 Plants need nutrient rich soil to grow.
 Start with well drained soil and plan to add as much organic matter as possible.
 Compost, and well aged manure will increase the ability of your soil to drain and hold in moisture.

 In our garden, I fill our raised beds with well aged manure from a local farmer.
-The aged manure has sat for over a year and been turned many times, making it very good for growing vegetable in.
+The aged manure has sat for over a year and been turned many times.
+This makes it very good for growing vegetables in.